bottkars/bottkars.github.io/_posts/2021-02-09-AzureStack-Hub-CSI-drivers.md

 With the Repo now added, we can now deploy the azuredisk-csi-driver Helm Chart.
 When doing this, we will pass some setting to the deployment:
  - cloud=AzureStackCloud
-This determines we run on AzureSTackHub and instructs the csi driver to load the Cloud Config from a File on the Master.
+This determines we run on AzureStack Hub and instructs the csi driver to load the Cloud Config from a File on the Master.

 - snapshot.enabled=true
 This installs the *csi-snapshot-controller* that is required to expose Snapshot Functionality